 - The “Deductible” Phase: If a Part D plan has a deductible, you pay the full price for your prescriptions until you’ve spent the amount of the deductible.

 - The “Initial Coverage Limit” (ICL) Phase: Once your deductible is met, you start the ICL phase.
-In this phase you and the insurer share the cost of your prescriptions based on the plan’s formulary.
+In this phase you and the insurer share the cost of your prescriptions based on the plan’s A formulary is a list of prescription drugs covered by a prescription drug plan or another insurance plan offering prescription drug benefits.
+Medications not on a plan's formulary are generally not covered..
 All covered medication fall into a price tier in the formulary.
-You pay the amount specified in the price tier until you and the insurer have spent the annual ICL ($3,310 in 2016).
+You pay the amount specified in the price tier until you and the insurer have spent the annual ICL of $4,430.

 - The “Gap Coverage” Phase: Once you and the insurer have reached the ICL, you fall into the dreaded donut hole coverage gap.
-While in the coverage gap, you’ll pay 45% of the plan’s cost for brand-name drugs and 58% of the plan’s cost for generic drugs in 2016.
-You’re out of the coverage gap once your yearly out-of-pocket drug costs reach $4,850 in 2016.
+While in the coverage gap, you’ll pay 45% of the plan’s cost for brand-name drugs and 58% of the plan’s cost for A generic drug is a prescription medication that has the same active ingredient formula as a brand-name drug.
+Generic drugs usually cost less than brand-name drugs. in 2016.
+You’re out of the coverage gap once your yearly out-of-pocket drug costs reach $7,050.

 - The “Catastrophic Coverage” Phase: If you reach the catastrophic coverage phase, you’ll only pay a small co-payment or coinsurance for covered prescription drugs for the remainder of the year.